lmaughan921/experience-manager-brand-portal.en/help/using/brand-portal-create-contribution-folder.md

 >[!NOTE]
  >
- >A non admin user can only create and share a Contribution folder.
-Ensure that you provide an appropriate name to the Contribution folder as a non admin user can cannot modify or delete a Contribution folder after creation.
+ >A non admin user can only create and share an asset contribution folder.
+Once the contribution folder is created, a non admin user cannot modify or delete it.
  >
- >Nesting of Contribution folder is not supported.
-You can create multiple Contribution folders within a folder but do not create a Contribution folder inside another Contribution folder.
+ >Nesting of asset contribution folder is not supported.
+You can create multiple contribution folders within a folder but you must not not create a contribution folder inside another contribution folder.
  >